William Copley (South Australian politician): Career

 Copley was elected to the South Australian House of Assembly for Frome in April 1884 along with Ebenezer Ward.
 In April 1887 he lost Frome but in July won a South Australian Legislative Council by-election for the Northern District.
 As 'a strenuous opponent' of socialism, he was a founding member in 1892 of the National Defence League (NDL), a 'counter' to the new United Labor Party at the 1893 election.

 Copley was commissioner for crown lands and immigration in Thomas Playford's 1890-92 ministry.
 But the appointment of a legislative councillor to the position was opposed in the Lower House and he was transferred to agriculture and education.
 He was a 'strong farmer's advocate' and introduced progressive probate and succession duties and 'homestead block' measures, based on New Zealand legislation.
 This led to the inauguration of 10-acre (4 ha) holdings at Gawler Blocks, Peterborough, Cottonville and Croydon.
 He sat on the 1891 and 1898-99 pastoral lands commissions.
 Copley was minister of agriculture and education in Sir John Downer's 1892-93 ministry, and chief secretary briefly in 1893 when he piloted the bill for free education through the council.

 Defeated in his Legislative Council seat in July 1894, he returned to farming and assisting the NDL.
 From the 1896 election to the 1902 election he sat again in the House of Assembly as member for Yorke Peninsula, and served as Leader of the Opposition in 1896, after the election.
 In 1902 he stood for Barossa and lost, and also failed in a bid to enter the Australian Senate for the Australasian National League (formerly NDL).
 A founder member and president of the Farmers and Producers Political Union from 1904, he led discussions on its amalgamation with the Liberal and Democratic Union and the NDL, resulting in the formation of the Liberal Union after the 1910 election.

 Legacy

 Survived by his wife and four daughters, Copley died at Henley Beach South, South Australia on 16 September 1925, leaving an estate sworn for probate at £5308.
-His adherence to what 'he believed to be fair and right' had showed particularly in the South African War; as an Imperialist, he disliked the South Australian emblem outside Government House, and it 'excited a good deal of public attention' when he removed the flag and demanded that the Union Jack be hoisted.
+His adherence to what 'he believed to be fair and right' had shown particularly in the South African War; as an Imperialist, he disliked the South Australian emblem outside Government House, and it 'excited a good deal of public attention' when he removed the flag and demanded that the Union Jack be hoisted.
 He was reserved but kindly, described by the Observer as 'not a genius' but 'a good, capable, inflexibly honest legislator'.
 The town of Copley commemorates him.